 They're weedy for sure, but that's not what makes them irritating—it's their seeds that provide for happy passive-aggression.
 The seeds are encased in prickly shells that attach to any passersby, like so many tiny unwanted hitchhikers.
 These burs are particularly nasty if you get them wrapped up in your—or your pet's—hair.
 At that point, they're nearly impossible to remove, and it's easy to get covered by these prickly intruders before you even notice!

 Plant a field of these between you and your annoying neighbors.

-OK, so right out of the gate this plant has already introduced itself in a possibly racist manner.
+OK, so right out of the gate, this plant has already introduced itself in a possibly racist manner.
 Voodoo lily?
 Really?
 We could not come up with a better name than that?
-Only if you want to call it the Devil's tongue or an elephant yam (I wish I had made this up but really, these are alternate names for this plant).
+Only if you want to call it the Devil's tongue or elephant yam (I wish I had made this up, but really, these are alternate names for this plant).
 They do belong to the family of flowers we like to call "stink lilies," if that makes it any better.

-This plant comes from a bulb and I am told are easy to grow and bloom for quite a while.
+This plant comes from a bulb that I am told is easy to grow and bloom for quite a while.
 Will your passive-aggressive sparring partner realize that the smell of corpses is coming from such a pretty little thing?